-The beautiful and authentic Larnaca city is an integral part of Cyprus’s 4000-year-old history.
+The beautiful Larnaca city is an integral part of Cyprus’s 4000-year-old history.
 It is the longest continually inhabited place on the island and today the city is a thriving Mediterranean hotspot.
 From stretches of varied coastline, a mix of traditional and cosmopolitan establishments and fascinating monuments, Larnaca seamlessly blends the best of both worlds.

 Larnaca by the Sea